 In that case, the website or landing page usually becomes the first priority before SEO or paid traffic.
 Sending traffic to a weak page often limits results.

 No exact rankings, lead volume, or cost per lead can be guaranteed.
-The process focuses on improving the foundation: structure, speed, message, tracking, SEO readiness, and contact flow.
+The process focuses on improving the foundation: structure, speed, message, tracking, SEO readiness, and quote request path.

 Yes.
 Ongoing support can include SEO improvements, content updates, new pages, landing page changes, ad support, tracking review, and website maintenance.